-- 1. The programmes (i) Cognitive Neuropsychology CROHO number 60510, (ii) Social Psychology: Regulation of Social Behaviour CROHO number 60053, and (iii) Clinical and Developmental Psychopathology CROHO umber 60513 are available on full-time basis, and taught in English. - 2.
+- 1. The programmes (i) Cognitive Neuropsychology CROHO number 60510, (ii) Social Psychology: Regulation of Social Behaviour CROHO number 60053, and (iii) Clinical and Developmental Psychopathology CROHO umber 60513 are available on full-time basis and the language of instruction is, and taught in English. - 2.
 The programme has a workload of 120 EC. - 3.
 A unit of study comprises 6 EC or a multiple thereof.